usealba/favicons/README.md

 # Alba Favicon Service
 This service provides Alba with favicons for websites in search results.

-Privacy and Terms of Service available at [alba.quest/legal](https://alba.quest/legal).
+Privacy Policy and Terms of Service available at [alba.quest/legal](https://alba.quest/legal).

 ## Availability
 This service has two endpoints: